-But remember that it's likely not the same layout as your apartment.
-Ask the listing agents for specifics on how your kitchen or bathrooms, for example, may be bigger or smaller.
+But remember it's likely not the same layout as your apartment.
+Ask the listing agents for specifics on how your kitchen or bathrooms, for example, may differ from the model unit.

-If you rarely cook, a small kitchen with limited cupboards may be just the kind of sleek, space-saving layout you're after.
-But for the gourmet family of five, “you may want to make sure you have small conveniences like a place to put a pull-out trash can or enough drawers," Alton says.
+If you rarely cook, a small kitchen with limited cabinet space may be just the kind of sleek, space-saving layout you're after.
+But for the gourmet family of five, you may want to make sure you have small conveniences like a place to put a pull-out trash can or enough drawers.

-“Some financial institutions cannot do new condominium financing until the building has two years of financials with the homeowners paying common charges,” mortgage banker Robbie Gendels of National Cooperative Bank (FYI, a Brick Underground sponsor) explained to Brick.
+“Some financial institutions cannot do new condominium financing until the building has two years of financials with the homeowners paying common charges,” says Robbie Gendels, vice president and loan office of National Cooperative Bank (FYI, a Brick Underground sponsor).

-If you buy when the building is only 25 percent sold, your rate will be higher than if you buy when it's 50 percent sold (it can vary by about 0.5 percentage points), he explains.
-However, typically, you'd also get a lower price on your apartment, and you could refinance down the road.
+If you buy when the building is only 25 percent sold, your rate will be higher than if you buy when it's 50 percent sold (it can vary slightly, by about 0.125 percentage points).
+However, typically, you'd also get a lower price on your apartment, and you could refinance down the road says Buonadies.